 Goal 2: Recruit and retain highly qualified students

-Outcome 1: The program received 2,437 applications for 105 available seats during the admission cycle for the Class of 2019.
-The matriculated students had a median GPA of 3.62 and an average of 1,721 hours of clinical experience.
+Outcome 1: The program received 3,194 applications for 102 available seats during the admission cycle for the Class of 2021.
+The matriculated students had a median GPA of 3.65 and a mean of 2,724 hours of clinical experience.
+The program received 3,159 applications for 105 seats during the admission cycle for Class 2022.
+The matriculated students had a mean GPA of 3.6 and a mean of 1,940 patient care hours.

-Outcome 2: With an average class size of 104, the average attrition rate for Arcadia University’s PA program over the last three graduated classes was 3.2%, below the national average.
+Outcome 2: With an average class size of 104, the average attrition rate for Arcadia University’s PA program over the last three graduated classes is 3.5%, which is well below the national average.

 Goal 3: Provide a global perspective to students and faculty by offering global experiences to at least one third of PA students and faculty